 Length: 2 pages

-This resolution was introduced on September 17, 2009, in a previous session of Congress, but was not enacted.
+This resolution was introduced on September 17, 2009, in a previous session of Congress, but it did not receive a vote.

 Sep 17, 2009

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.Res.
 751 (111th) was a simple resolution in the United States Congress.